run-ai/docs/docs/Researcher/tools/dev-jupyter.md

 # Use a Jupyter Notebook with a Run:AI Job

-Once you launch a workload using Run:AI, you will want to connect to it.
-You can do so via command-line or via other tools such as a [Jupyter Notebook](../Walkthroughs/walkthrough-build-ports.md)
+A [Jupyter Notebook](https://jupyter.org){target=_blank} is an open-source web application that allows you to create and share documents that contain live code.
+Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+Jupyter Notebooks are popular with Researchers as a way to code and run deep-learning code.
+A Jupyter Notebook __runs inside the user container__.

 This document is about accessing the remote container created by Run:AI via such a notebook.
+Alternatively, Run:AI provides integration with JupyterHub.
+[JupyterHub](https://jupyter.org/hub){target=_blank} is a __separate service__ that makes it possible to serve pre-configured data science environments.
+For more information see [Connecting JupyterHub with Run:AI](../../Administrator/integration/jupyterhub.md).

 ## Submit a Workload